 Have your students read the song silently and individually.
 Ask them if there are words/expressions they would need to have explained.

 Then you read the song aloud for the students, making sure the rhythm gets clear.

 Finally, it would help if everybody read the song out together.

 Tell the students to pair up and go through the song lyrics once more.

-They must try and find out what the grammar rules are and the meaning/use of the four modal verbs.
+They must find out the grammar rules and the meaning/use of the four modal verbs.